-ACTRA Toronto advocates for programs, regulations and better policies that:
+ACTRA Toronto advocates for programs, regulations and policies that:

-- Build a stronger film, television and new media industry.
+- Build a stronger film, television, digital media and videogame industry; and

 - Expand work opportunities for Canadian performers.

-Our work is essential, not only to performers, but to our economy and our society.
+ACTRA Toronto’s work is essential, not only to performers, but to our economy and our society.
 Arts and culture are big business in Ontario.
-In 2014, the film and television industry contributed $1.29 billion to the provincial economy and accounted for almost 30,000 full-time jobs.
+For film and television facts, click here.

 Status of the Artist